 Circuit development is about making a series of prototypes.
 The endpoint is never perfection, but something close enough that you can live with it — and feel good about sharing it with others.
 I’ve been developing circuits for decades, and have learned that, despite my best efforts, a circuit is a prototype until at least version two.
 Sometimes it’s as simple as forgetting to specify a trace-free zone around the bolt holes of a circuit board.
 Sometimes it’s a complex ground loop problem that requires a new layout.

-As you read the projects in this issue, consider the time, resources, and effort that each author has expended in sharing their designs.
-If you’re new to the development process, start with one of these projects, and gradually work your way up to creating your own designs.
+If you’re new to the development process, start with a project from Nuts & Volts, or just one of someone elses design, and gradually work your way up to creating your own.
 Enjoy the journey.
 NV